Chapter 5: Miscellaneous Topics on Function Templates in C++

 22.2

 As you can see in the program, we have defined a template function foo().
 Instead of declaring a type parameter (for example, T) using the keyword typename, we have declared the template function parameter a using the keyword auto.
-Then in the main() function, we have passed three different types of input values to the template function foo() – first an integer type value (a value of 100), then a character type value (value of a) and finally a double type value (value of 22.2).
-The compiler has deduced the type of the template function parameter ‘a’ in each case and has instantiated three different versions of the template function foo().
-To verify this, you can use the nm tool (as you learned in Chapter 2, Function Template) as the following:
+Then in the main() function, we have passed three different types of input values to the template function foo() — first an integer type value (100), then a character type value ('a'), and finally a double type value (22.2).
+The compiler has deduced the type of the template function parameter a in each case and has instantiated three different versions of the template function foo().
+To verify this, you can use the nm tool (as you learned in Chapter 2, Function Template) as follows:

 $ nm -C function_template_auto | grep -i foo